Stochastic Code Monkeys

 The top of the statue is still there.

 Not buried in the sand -- just sitting in the room with you, every time we mistake a plan for the thing itself.
-You just don't need six months anymore.
-You need one or a dozen honest prototypes, and the willingness to throw them away.
+Now you don't need six months anymore, now you need one or a dozen honest prototypes, and the willingness to throw them away.

-That part -- deciding what actually matters -- still isn't free.
+That part -- deciding what actually matters -- isn't free.